1973 Old Bailey bombing: Bombing

 However, at the Old Bailey the bomb exploded, injuring many and causing extensive damage.
-Scotland Yard stated it had warned the City of London police at 14:01 to search near the Old Bailey for a green Ford Cortina; the car was not located until 14:35 and exploded at 14:49 while police were evacuating the area.
+Scotland Yard stated it had warned the City of London Police at 14:01 to search near the Old Bailey for a green Ford Cortina; the car was not located until 14:35 and exploded at 14:49 while police were evacuating the area.
 A shard of glass from the explosion is preserved as a reminder, embedded in the wall at the top of the main stairs.
 Several more people were injured by the car bomb near the Ministry of Agriculture, which brought the total number injured to over 200.
 A British man, 60-year-old Frederick Milton, died of a heart attack.

 Dolours Price wrote in her memoir: "There were warnings phoned in but people had stood about, curious to see...
 If people ignored the warnings and stood around gawking, they were stupid.
 The numbers of injured came about through curiosity and stupidity."
 The ASU was caught trying to leave the country at Heathrow Airport prior to the explosions, as the police had been forewarned about the bombings and were checking all passengers to Belfast and Dublin.
-All 10 gave false names that did not match their documents & they were detained, the IRA Volunteer who gave a warning about the bombs an hour before they exploded was the only one not captured.
+All ten gave false names that did not match their documents and they were detained.
+The IRA Volunteer who gave a warning about the bombs an hour before they exploded was the only one not captured.